FrozenVoid/Philosophy-DB/DigitalCulture/Memes/readme.txt

  in favor of easy replication/modification.

  Memes sacrifice verbosity for
-  immediate, instictual recognition
+  immediate, instinctual recognition
-  that is processed emotionally, rather than rationally unlike more complex content.
+  that is processed emotionally, rather than rationally like more complex content.